 Equipment and general traffic to reach a particular portion of ROW must use the established access way whenever possible.
-Established access ways have often been developed to prevent degradation of the utility corridor, and must be used, and maintained in accordance with the measures outlined within these BMPs.
+Established access ways have often been developed to prevent degradation of the utility corridor, and must be used, and maintained in accordance with the measures outlined

+Best Management Practices Manual for Utility Maintenance In and Adjacent to Wetlands and Waterbodies in New Hampshire Interim January 2010. within these BMPs.
 Implementing duplicate or new access ways should be avoided to the fullest extent possible.